cloudify-cosmo/cloudify-manager/README.md

 Prerequisites:

-1. Linux operating system.
+An Ubuntu operating system.

 Running the tests:

-3. Run `run-tests.sh run-integration-tests`
+Run `run-tests.sh run-integration-tests`
 - Use the `run-tests.sh` script with care as its intended to be used with clean virtual machine.
 - In order to run integration tests on a development machine, follow the commands written in the `run-integration-tests` function and make sure to have a running instance of a RabbitMQ server.